sophiemiddleton/StoppingTargets/README.md

 ## Changing Stopping Target Material

 The parameter physicsParams.chosenStoppingTargetMaterial dictates the stopping target material.
-I have included an example of how to construct a Ti target.
+I have included an example of how to construct a V amd Ti target.

-The globalConstats.txt should be placed in Mu2eG4/test and contains parameters relevant to the stopping target materials.
+The globalConstats.txt should be placed in Mu2eG4/test and contain parameters relevant to the stopping target materials.
 If you want to add something not listed here, you will need to look up these quantities and add them to this file.

 ## Running a simulation